taw00/manuscript-css/vbeta/examples/example-demaupassant-the-wolf.md

 <!--
 A short story example.

-This example:
-- long-form narrative (changes layout of title (1st) page)
+- short-form narrative (different layout behavior)
 - For this one, no books or parts.
 Just two scenes: one is the story and the second one is added as an acknowledgement area with footnotes about the original publication